SHaroonShah/Readme-Developers-Hub---Production/recipes/book-a-collection-with-bringmylabel.md

 ---
-title: Book a collection with "BringMyLabel"
+title: Book collection with "BringMyLabel"
 description: >-
   Arrange a collection while opting to provide your own shipping label, simplifying the despatch process.